 The Social Selling Index (SSI) measures how effective you are at establishing your professional brand and presence on LinkedIn.

-The tool requires a subscription to LinkedIn’s Sales Navigator Premium, in which you’ll get access to a daily updated Social Selling Dashboard (as shown below).
+To access it, you must have a subscription to LinkedIn’s Sales Navigator Premium, where you’ll gain entry to a daily updated Social Selling Dashboard (as shown below).

 The Dashboard gives insights into your effectiveness in establishing your personal brand, reaching the right people, engaging with insights, and building relationships.
 Your effectiveness is scored out of 100.

-High-performing salespeople are 12% more likely to use social media to sell, and social sellers using the index outsell peers that don’t use social media.
+High-performing salespeople are 12% more likely to use social media to sell, and social sellers using the index outsell peers who don’t use social media.

 On a larger scale, a company can also add a “social” source of deal options to their CRM software to see how many customers are coming from social selling.

 Sales leaders who’d like to conduct a study on how social selling translates into sales should first systematize the practice and train reps on social best practices.
 They can then measure what impact the new routine has on closed deals by comparing future results to historical numbers.

 Social selling is easier to implement when you have the right tools for the job.

 The product you choose depends on the specific needs of your organization and the challenges your buyers face.

 Some of the most popular social selling tools available today include the following.